What is in this leaflet

 What XENICAL looks like

-XENICAL 120 mg capsules have a turquoise cap and body with "XENICAL Roche 120" printed in black ink.
+XENICAL 120 mg capsules have a turquoise cap and body with "XENICAL 120" printed in black ink.

 XENICAL does not contain sucrose, gluten, tartrazine or any other azo dyes.